Greater Portland Metro

-The Greater Portland METRO is a regional public transportation system in Southern Maine.
-Operated by the Greater Portland Transit District, a transit district comprising Portland, Westbrook, Falmouth, Yarmouth, Freeport, and Brunswick, the system also covers Gorham and the Maine Mall portion of South Portland.
-METRO was formed in 1966.
+The Greater Portland METRO is a regional public transportation system, established in 1966, in Southern Maine.
+Operated by the Greater Portland Transit District, a transit district comprising Portland, Westbrook, Falmouth, Yarmouth, Freeport, Brunswick and Bath, the system also covers downtown Gorham and South Portland.

 METRO is Maine's largest public transportation agency.
 The transit system's annual ridership was 1,850,686 in 2017.

 As of 2016, METRO operated a fleet of eighteen compressed natural gas (CNG) buses and fourteen diesel buses.
 It operates and maintains the only CNG fuel station in the state of Maine.